Destinations Greece The Cyclades Mykonos

 Panormos + Principote

-The north-coast alternative to the south-coast beach-club circuit — Panormos is a long sand crescent with Principote on it (chef Maria Loi's pavilion-style beach club, less velvet-rope than Nammos).
+The north-coast alternative to the south-coast beach-club circuit — Panormos is a long sand crescent with Principote on it (a pavilion-style beach club, less velvet-rope than Nammos).
 Quieter, more luxurious for the price, the right pick on the days when the south coast feels like a queue.
 Book the sunbeds 1 week ahead.

 Sailing day · Rhenia + Delos combo